leonrayang/toc/proposals/graduation/cubefs-graduation-dd.md

     - [Developer activity 2024](https://github.com/cubefs/cubefs/issues/3105)
     - [Developer activity 2023](https://github.com/cubefs/cubefs/issues/1920)

-  - Ensure that new members can integrate smoothly and participate actively。For vendor enterprise users, there is a direct group chat for WeChat products.
+  - Ensure that new members can integrate smoothly and participate actively.
+For vendor enterprise users, there is a direct group chat for WeChat products.
 Generally, companies with technical capabilities will consider participating in development for feature customization

     - [OpenPie](https://github.com/cubefs/cubefs/pulls?q=is%3Apr+is%3Aclosed+author%3Amorphes1995)
     - [BIGO](https://github.com/cubefs/cubefs/pulls?q=is%3Apr+is%3Aclosed+author%3Aliubingxing)